vishalk90/AT-M-achine/README.md

 # ATMachine
 * Basic Bank ATM Machine Application using Java Programming.
 * Used Swing for GUI and Oracle database for storing data.
-* Used SocketProgramming for Server-Client interaction sda
+* Used SocketProgramming for Server-Client interaction.